Governors' compliance with SEND legislation: an overview

 - Make sure that children and young people with SEND engage in the activities of the school alongside pupils who don't have SEND

 - Inform parents when they are making special educational provision for a child

 - Make sure that the school has arrangements in place to support pupils at school with medical conditions

 - Have a clear approach to identifying and responding to SEND

 - Record accurately and keep up to date the provision made for pupils with SEND

 - Make sure that their school has a qualified teacher designated as special educational needs co-ordinator (SENCO)

 - Determine their approach to using their resources to support the progress of pupils with SEND

-Link governor for SEND
+Appoint a link governor for SEND

-Reporting on SEND provision
+Report on SEND provision